thegibster/ScreenShots_to_Folder/README.md

 Move Screenshots
-This script aims to help de-clutter your desktop if you have a lot of "Screen Shot *" files by moving the files into a folder called Screenshots
+This script aims to help de-clutter your desktop if you have a lot of "Screen Shot *" or "Screenshot" files by moving the files into a folder called Screenshots

 ### Setup